 To ensure timely processing of certification applications, it is strongly suggested that all applicants submit an application for certification and re-certification a minimum of four (4) weeks prior to a bid opening or proposal submittal due date.

-Please remember that all certified businesses must have a valid certificate and/or a signed certification letter in order to receive credit for participation.
+Please remember that all certified businesses must have a valid signed certification letter in order to receive credit for participation.
 Certifications must be current and valid prior to the submittal due date in order for the local participation to count toward meeting the 50% businesses participation requirement.

 Certification status is confirmed during the compliance evaluation process and businesses will only earn credit for business participation if there is a valid certification in place.
 If a certification has lapsed, a business will not earn credit for local Oakland business participation.